 Advantages of Header Bidding for Publishers

 Ease of implementation

 Normally publishers need to implement individual ad tag to each ad-spot.
 In header bidding, publisher gets the provision to assign multiple demand sources to all the ad-spots in single header bidding code which will be implemented in the head section of the website.

 Higher eCPM or Revenue

-Header bidding technique has helped publishers to double their revenue with the increased eCPM compare to traditional monetization methods.
+The header bidding technique has helped publishers to double their revenue with the increased eCPM compared to traditional monetization methods.

-Open competition between external and internal demand sources benefits publishers to understand the value of their inventory which was underrated earlier.
+Open competition between external and internal demand sources benefits publishers by helping them understand the real value of their inventory which was underrated earlier.

 It provides improved transparency about the demand from each partner and facilitates a clear comparison between different demand sources.
 It also reduces the discrepancy developed through the multiple demand source waterfall model which is indeed causing latency.

 Header bidding promises a better user experience and a faster load time for ads.
 The traditional waterfall model is more time consuming as at every step ad-request is passed on to a different demand source till the ad-spot is filled.